FAQ

 4. How close will you mine to the property line?

 We will maintain a minimum buffer of 100-200 feet from the property line.
-Keep in mind, we expect to mine only 50 acres in the first 10 years.
 It could take up to 80 years to complete the entire mining area.

 5. Where will product be transported?